Rebuilding a core feature from the ground up.

 One of the objectives of this project – set by stakeholders – was to encourage the users to publish with cheaper prices, so the treshold from “Easy” to “Difficult” was placed at the minimum published price minus 10%, this way we directed the user to keep this price range competitive.

-This feature was implemented at Ticketbis with good metrics for user drop.
+This feature was implemented at Ticketbis with good metrics for user adoption along with lowering the drop of users on more sensible questions.
 It was also used in next iterations, once Ticketbis got acquired by Stubhub.